GlodoUK/odoo-devenv/guides/virtual_machine_using_vagrant.md

        * To destroy the VM you can issue `vagrant destroy` at anytime
   5. Follow any project specific instructions

+[1] We have not tested Parallels or VMWare.
+You are welcome to provide feedback/test.
-[1] Due to how Hyper-V works you will see issues with port forwarding, etc. not working as expected.
+[2] Hyper-V is not recommended, but will work.
+Due to how Hyper-V works you will see issues with port forwarding, etc. not working as expected.
     You will need to access the VM via the IP address assigned, rather than localhost.
-[2] Requires [libvirt provider](https://github.com/vagrant-libvirt/vagrant-libvirt) to be installed.
+[3] Requires third party [libvirt provider](https://github.com/vagrant-libvirt/vagrant-libvirt) to be installed.